What is it?

-Inside the box is the unit itself, an in-car power connector with a 12/24V accessory plug, the Click & Go mount, a software CD, a window sticker and some paperwork.
+Inside the 512GW box is the unit itself, an in-car power connector with a 12/24V accessory plug, the Click & Go mount, a software CD, a window sticker and some paperwork.
+Inside the rear cam box, you'll get the camera, 6m connection cable, spare 3M adhesive pad and a Quick Start Guide.
 Nextbase doesn’t include memory cards, so you’ll need to buy one.
-The 512GW supports MicroSD cards up to 64GB capacity.
+The 512GW supports MicroSD cards.

-The dash camera itself is really well constructed, with a hefty and durable feel.
-The buttons for the interface are clearly labelled, but they are touch sensitive rather than the physical, clicky type.
+The dash camera itself is really well constructed with a hefty and durable feel.
+The buttons for the interface are clearly labelled, but they are touch sensitive rather than the physical, click type.
 That might put some off, but they do glow when being pressed and are responsive.
-On the left side of the camera is a memory card slot, with a HDMI video port on the right.
+On the side of the 512GW is a microSD slot.

 Things like parking mode, which records for a predetermined period of time when the car is parked, can be switched on and off too.
-Setting up the camera is easy – the Click and Go mount hooks up to the power, so the dash camera can be removed from the car without moving the wiring and mount or messing up that perfect camera angle.
+Setting up the camera is easy – the Click and Go mount, which features the GPS, hooks up to the power so the dash camera can be removed from the car without moving the wiring and mount or messing up that perfect camera angle.

 Accessing footage when on the move is very easy, thanks to the updated Nextbase app.
-It’s slick and intuitive, showing all the footage that’s in the camera on your Android or Apple smartphone.
-Once you’ve found the clip you want it can be downloaded in high definition, then uploaded to the web or sent to an insurer.
+It’s slick and intuitive, showing all the footage that’s in the camera on your Android or iPhone.
+Once you’ve found the clip you want, it can be downloaded in high definition, then uploaded to the web or sent to an insurer.